ImrahnF/notes-PROG27545/README.md

 The repository contains a Springboot application that attempts to implement the concepts learned in class.
 It provides explanations along the way and includes some examples that refer to either the project or external examples for a better understanding.

+The project’s implementation details will be explicitly mentioned.
+If not, they’ll be provided as a study guide or detailed note.

 # TODO (for the README):
 - Work on **Front-end** notes.
 - Cover **Loggers**